baiango/llm_custom_instructions/README.md

 # Tricks for ChatGPT
 <details><summary>Tricks</summary>

 - ✔️ Prompts are biased by past inputs.
-Be vague for broader recommendations
+Be vague for broader recommendations (Remember, the perception of bias is shaped by your values.
+When you're asking someone, you're asking someone to say what you wanted to hear.)
 - ✔️ Force it to be brief by asking it to make 20+ or large list
 - ✔️ Reduce jargon and explain in the custom instructions to maintain compatibility between models
 - ✔️ Use [LanguageTool](https://languagetool.org/) correct prompts and to avoid the model guesswork (Be aware of its use of [stored texts for machine learning](https://languagetool.org/legal/privacy/#rephrasing) (2c) in section 2b.)